petershin/liferay-learn/docs/courses/latest/en/web-site-manager/workflow-and-publishing-tools/publishing-the-50th-anniversary-content.md

 Most of the real work is done.
 All that's left to do is publish the 50th anniversary content to the production environment.

-Log in as Preston Palmer again.
+1. Log in as Preston Palmer again.
 He's the publication administrator and the one who can publish the content.

+   **Email Address:** preston@clarityvisionsolutions.com

+   **Password:** learn

 1. From the publications bar, click _50th Anniversary_ &rarr; _Review Changes_.